nodejs/nodejs.org/pages/en/learn/command-line/how-to-read-environment-variables-from-nodejs.md

 ---
 title: How to read environment variables from Node.js
 layout: learn.hbs
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, manishprivet
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, manishprivet, nikhilbhatt
 ---

 # How to read environment variables from Node.js